Search by Keyword

 Lennon uses the bridge to justify his demand by explaining that “everybody’s green” with envy about him winning her in the first place.
 Therefore he fears being laughed at by onlookers if the appearance shows she might be interested in someone else.
 This insecurity has taken hold of him to the point of saying, in the final verse, “I can’t help my feelings” and that they are driving him ‘out of his mind.’
 As revealed in various biographies of his life, the demanding ways Lennon showed in his relationships with the women of his life, Yoko Ono included, attest to this song being a true-to-life testimony of what he expected of them.
 In hindsight, Paul himself recognized this to be true.

-Lennon definitely shines on this track, especially as lead guitarist.
+Lennon definitely shines on this track, not only as lead vocalist but as lead guitarist.
 “I find it a drag to play rhythm all the time,” Lennon explained in 1964 to Melody Maker magazine, “so I always work myself out something interesting to play.
 The best example I can think of is like I did on ‘You Can’t Do That.’
 There really isn't a lead guitarist and rhythm guitarist on that, because I feel the rhythm guitarist role sounds too thin for records.
 Anyway, it drove me potty to play chunk-chunk rhythm all the time.
 I never play anything as lead guitarist that George couldn't do better.
 But I like playing lead sometimes, so I do it.”
 John hammers out a wiry solo, which incorporates elements of rhythm guitar, to produce something George Harrison wouldn’t have been able to devise.
 John nails it vocally as well, performing a rough but convincing bluesy growl deserving of being the standout vocal track on the album.

 Paul and George’s background harmonies are more shouted than sung, but it works to create the rough energy that is necessitated by the lyrics.
 George Harrison's new 12-string is heard prominently in the main riff of the song, which is performed to perfection.
 He otherwise may have been relegated to rhythm guitar on this track, but it is played with great attentiveness to the feel of the song, which can also be said of McCartney’s bass work, although it is quite low in the mix.
 Ringo rides primarily on the hi-hat throughout while not providing any variance from his rock beat apart from his accents at the end of each verse.
 The Beatles as a whole produce an unpolished masterpiece.